-Firstly, I wish to congratulate the 39th Batch of Students who are entering the Faculty of Science in April 2014 to commence their university education.
+I wish to extend this congratulation message to the 40th Batch of Students who are entering the Faculty of Science in April 2015 to commence their University education.
 The Faculty of Science is a well established faculty in the University of Jaffna, having competent and devoted staff with conducive environment for teaching and learning.